rizkyhaksono/portfolio-v3-api/README.md

 # Portfolio v3 API

-A modern, high-performance backend API built with **Elysia.js** and **Bun**, providing comprehensive services for portfolio management, authentication, social media integration, Web3 functionality, and more.
+This is the backend API for my portfolio, built with Elysia.js and Bun.
+It handles everything from authentication and portfolio management to social media integrations and Web3 features.
+I designed it to be fast, scalable, and easy to work with.

 ## Features

 ### Authentication & Authorization

 - **Multi-Provider OAuth 2.0** (Google, GitHub, Discord, Facebook)
 - **Email Conflict Prevention** - Prevents login with different providers using the same email
 - **Role-Based Access Control** (Admin, User, Guest)